wavebeem/wavebeem.com/src/blog/2020-10-14-tagged-unions.md

 ## Pizza Delivery App: Round 1

 For the purposes of this blog post, I'm going to use a small React UI as an example.
 Tagged unions work well with many libraries (and without any libraries), and even with many other programming langauges.
-Check the [tagged unions in Vue](#appendix-tagged-unions-in-vue) and [tagged unions for data modeling](#appendix-tagged-unions-for-data-modeling).

 Let's look at an example React app for online pizza delivery.